Scarabol/rock-raiders-web/README.md

 ### Nice to have

 - Dependency tooltips for buildings/vehicles not shown
-- Camera can glitch through terrain and zoom in/out infinitely
+- Camera can glitch through terrain
 - Provide resources explicit to workers with messaging
 - Add rotation speed to entities and play turnLeft, turnRight animations
 - Large digger and walker digger moving into wall for drilling